Compute

 Creating a Redis Monitor

 1. Log in to the MAS console.
-On the Multi-Active Instances page, click an instance to go to its console.
+On the Multi-Active Instances page, click an instance whose namespace type is Intra-city multi-active.

 3. Configure the basic information, then click Next: Data Centers.